 Operational expense vs. capital expense

 Capital expenditures for many businesses, especially small businesses with little cash flow, can be difficult to cover.
 IT infrastructure can be very costly to build out a data center.
-Necessary considerations generally include adequate storage, compute, performance, and other aspects of infrastructure including HVAC and electrical.
+Necessary considerations generally include adequate storage, computing, performance, and other aspects of infrastructure including HVAC and electrical.

 Backups, although critical, are a function that is often difficult to show a tangible benefit from normal day-to-day operations when there is no data loss.
 This is especially true when getting C-levels to sign off on the major capital expenditure that may be needed for backup infrastructure.